pivotal-cf/docs-pks/_host-monitoring.hbs.md

 * **VMware vRealize Log Insight (vRLI) Integration**: To configure VMware vRealize Log Insight (vRLI) Integration, see [VMware vRealize Log Insight Integration](#vrealize-logs) below.
 The vRLI integration pulls logs from all BOSH jobs and containers running in the cluster, including node logs from core Kubernetes and BOSH processes, Kubernetes event logs, and pod `stdout` and `stderr`.
 {{/ evalExpression }}
 * **Telegraf**: To configure Telegraf, see [Configuring Telegraf in TKGI](monitor-etcd.html).
-The Telegraf agent sends metrics from TKGI API, control plane node, and worker node VMs to a monitoring service, such as Wavefront or Datadog.
+The Telegraf agent sends metrics from TKGI API, control plane node, and worker node VMs to a monitoring service, such as Datadog.

 For more information about these components, see [Monitoring TKGI and TKGI-Provisioned Clusters](host-monitoring.html).